-While strawberry plants are generally considered hardy in zones 3-10, June-bearing types do better in mild to warmer climates, while everbearing strawberries do better in cooler to mild climates.
-Because June-bearing strawberry plants produce a singular crop of strawberries in spring to early summer, late spring frosts can damage or kill the fruit.
+While strawberry plants are generally considered hardy in zones 3 through 10, June-bearing types do better in mild to warmer climates, while everbearing strawberries do better in cooler to mild climates.
+Since June-bearing strawberry plants produce a singular crop of strawberries in spring to early summer, late spring frosts can damage or kill the fruit.
 If everbearing strawberry plants are hit by late frosts, it is not quite as devastating because they will produce more fruit throughout the growing season.

 This fruit production is one of the main differences between June-bearing and everbearing strawberries.
 June-bearing usually produce just one high yield each growing season, while everbearing strawberries will produce several smaller crops in a year.
 Everbearing strawberry plants also produce less runners.
 The fruit of everbearing strawberries is generally smaller than June-bearing strawberries too.

 So when can you expect to harvest everbearing strawberries?
 The answer is simply as soon as the fruit is ripe.
 When growing everbearing strawberries, plants will generally start to produce fruit within their first growing season.
 However, the first year’s fruiting may be more sporadic and sparse.
 Strawberry plants also produce less berries with age.
 After three to four years, strawberry plants usually need to be replaced because they no longer produce good quality fruit.

 Some popular varieties of everbearing and day-neutral strawberries are: